$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Cats spend a fair bit of time at night wandering around.

-Many of us are familiar with the dawn part of the cat being active, by having the cat wake you in the early morning hours to let you know they are ready for breakfast.
-A gentle paw on the face or a forceful thump and even a bite are all on the cards for cats ready for breakfast.
+Many of us are familiar with the dawn part of the cat being active, by having the cat wake us in the early morning hours to let us know they are ready for breakfast.

-Schedule Play Time And snacks
+1. Schedule Play Time And snacks

-Keep the cat entertained by playing with the cat.
-Interactive toys and feather cat teasers will keep the cat busy.
 Interactive play chasing a laser chaser game is another good idea.
-You can use your phone to this as there are lots of cat laser chaser games on YouTube.
+You can use your phone for this as there are lots of cat laser chaser games on YouTube.
+They are free and cats absolutely love them.

 Paper bags can also provide physical stimulation for cats.
 If the bag is big enough he will wiggle around and try to get inside.
 Add some enticements like a toy or catnip.